 Rooms are available in the main lodge but there are also cottages with fantastic views and wonderful accommodations.
-Ours was just a short walk from the main lodge and it was nice to breath in the fresh wonderful mountain air a few times a day.
+Ours was just a short walk from the main lodge and it was nice to breathe in the fresh wonderful mountain air a few times a day.
 If your truck is longer, very friendly and accommodating staff pick you up at your door and drop you at your desired location, so easy when in heels in the snow!!

 The food, the glorious food.
 Not a crumb that entered my body wasn’t of the finest quality.
 The first night, Thursday was magical with a buffet like no other.
 That just started the feasting and it didn’t stop until we were back on the bus on Sunday afternoon.
 Pictured here is a croquembouche like I have never seen, fantastic and fun!!

 The presenters were so fun to watch and chat with and I loved Michael and Anna Olson kibitzing back and forth during their very engaging event.
-They made 6 wonderful recipes and later in the post I have one to share with you!!
+They made 6 wonderful recipes and later in the post, I have one to share with you!!
 Anna Olson has had many shows on TV which I have watched like “Sugar” and “Fresh with Anna Olson”.
 She now has a new show called Bake with Anna Olson.
 Michael continues to teach culinary arts at Niagara College.

 Michael and Anna went a little retro with some of their dishes like these Polynesian Pork and Pineapple Skewers.
-They also made Vietnamese Pork Belly Sliders, Super Mario Meatballs, Empire Cookies, Pumpkin Spice Cookies and my favorite, which I will share with you later!
+They also made Vietnamese Pork Belly Sliders, Super Mario Meatballs, Empire Cookies, Pumpkin Spice Cookies, and my favorite, which I will share with you later!

 After an amazing traditional turkey dinner LUNCH, we were onto more food, and fun with the headliner for Christmas in November.

-You choose your program of events, your pace, your schedule.
+You choose your program of events, your pace, and your schedule.
 Next for us was Nik Manojlovich whom I had met many, many years ago when he was here in Calgary.
 Not only was he an amazing presenter but also one of the hosts for the entire 10 days of fun in Jasper.
-There are three sessions to choose from, two are on the weekends and one mid week.
+There are three sessions to choose from, two are on the weekends and one midweek.

 Before the cocktail party started I had a special VIP kitchen party to attend which was so much fun, mingling with the celebs and watching Anna and Michael do their magic!!
 The place was packed and the bubbly a flowing, it was a great event!!

-There was a life size gingerbread house, made with real gingerbread and candies.
-The hours that must have been put into this are awe inspiring, so fun, so festive!!
+There was a life-size gingerbread house, made with real gingerbread and candies.
+The hours that must have been put into this are awe-inspiring, so fun, so festive!!

 The next morning we took a little time off from eating and did a craft with Chris Standring.
 Chris was the section editor for the Edmonton Journal for many years.
 She now works with teachers and young people in a program called Cappies of Greater Edmonton in the arts and encourages young writers.
-Chris briefly showed us some cool scarf techniques and then went onto her craft for the course.
+Chris briefly showed us some cool scarf techniques and then went on to her craft for the course.

-For the class we got to make these gorgeous swags.
+For the class, we got to make these gorgeous swags.
 I was totally impressed with the quality of materials and quite in awe that we all got to make and take one home, how much fun is that?
 This is my girlfriend Colleen who accompanied me on this wonderful trip.
 We had a total blast together, well really, who wouldn’t!!